tsunami416604/azure-docs.hu-hu/articles/azure-monitor/learn/tutorial-resource-logs.md

 ## <a name="log-in-to-azure"></a>Jelentkezzen be az Azure-ba
-Jelentkezzen be a Azure Portalba [https://portal.azure.com](https://portal.azure.com)a következő címen:.
+Jelentkezzen be a Azure Portalba a következő címen: [https://portal.azure.com](https://portal.azure.com) .

 ## <a name="create-a-workspace"></a>Munkaterület létrehozása